 South Africa is a country of unexpected surprises.
 One moment you’re in the chaotic city, and the next in the peaceful countryside.
-Just 30 kilometres away from Pretoria, in a lush 400 hectare nature reserve where grazing wildlife roam free, you will find Zebra Country Lodge, a charming countryside getaway.
+Just 30 kilometres away from Pretoria, in a lush 400 hectare nature reserve where grazing wildlife roam free, you will find Zebra Nature Reserve (previously known as Zebra Country Lodge), a charming countryside getaway.

-Zebra Country Lodge is a family-friendly lodge consisting of four distinctly different accommodation options spaced comfortably apart from each other: Zebra Stables, Bush Lodge, Mountain Lodge and Zebra Villa.
+Zebra Nature Reserve is a family-friendly reserve consisting of four distinctly different accommodation options spaced comfortably apart from each other: Zebra Stables, Bush Lodge, Mountain Lodge and Zebra Villa.
 Each lodge has its own swimming pool, restaurant and African boma - an outdoor enclosure where braais and bush dinners can be enjoyed under the stars.

 As the name suggests, Mountain Lodge is surrounded by mountains and hills, and set within beautifully manicured gardens interspersed with running streams, rock pools and little stone bridges.
 At the Zebra Stables, you can expect chic African décor and expansive views.
 The suites are beautifully refurbished, charismatic stables set on the lakeside, and the room doors bear the names of the previous equine occupants.
 Near the lodge are stables with horses used for riding.
 The rooms at Bush Lodge are thatched cottages surrounded by indigenous trees, while the villa is a luxurious 5-bedroom self-catering mansion, designed for privacy and perfect for family gatherings.